 See FDA-Approved Patient Labeling (Medication Guide).

 A Medication Guide is required for distribution with Tasigna.
 Encourage patients to read the Tasigna Medication Guide.
 The complete text of the Medication Guide is reprinted at the end of this document.

-Tasigna doses should be taken twice daily approximately 12 hours apart.
+Advise patients to take Tasigna doses twice daily approximately 12 hours apart.
 The capsules should be swallowed whole with water.

 If the patient missed a dose of Tasigna, the patient should take the next scheduled dose at its regular time.
 The patient should not take two doses at the same time.